thingswesaid/dash-client/README.md

   - TECH: remove all `) : ''}` from ternary operators
   - jwt sign and verify refactor
   - use lodash where possible
-  - change link in Video to extended
+  - change "link" name in Video model to "extended"
   - consolidate react-media with react-size (go for react size)
-  - merge Utils
+  - merge Utils with cookieUtil
   - convert to react HOOKS
 - [ ] Build single sign pages with all readings for a sign (Capricorn, Leo) + sign description and tips for that year - TODO when have more readings
 - [ ] Build prices page + monthly pass for specific emails - monthly payment 29.99 (add promos on navbar)